rockset/rockset-go-client/README.md

 ## Testing

-There are a number of testable examples which require an API key, i.e. set the `ROCKSET_APIKEY` environment variable.
+There are a number of testable examples which require an API key, i.e. set the `ROCKSET_APIKEY` and `ROCKSET_APISERVER` environment variables.

 To run tests:
 ```